liampshaw/RM-and-leading-region/README.md

 # Restriction-modification targets and the leading region of plasmids

+**Note: repository currently undergoing streamlining**

 A repository of analysis related to the paper:

-**The leading region of many conjugative plasmids is depleted in restriction-modification targets** Liam P. Shaw, Arancha Peñil Celis, Manuel Ares Arroyo, Lijuan Luo, Tatiana Dimitriu, Fernando de la Cruz
+**The leading region of many conjugative plasmids is depleted in restriction-modification targets**

+Liam P. Shaw, Arancha Peñil Celis, Manuel Ares Arroyo, Lijuan Luo, Tatiana Dimitriu, Fernando de la Cruz
-**Repository currently undergoing streamlining**

 ## Paper analysis